OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-Proceed to a view in the app that has input fields which prompt the user for sensitive information such as username, password, credit card number, etc. Enter some values and double tap on the input field.
-If the "Select", "Select All", and "Paste" option shows up, proceed to tap on the "Select", or "Select All" option, it should allow you to "Cut", "Copy", "Paste", or "Define".
-The "Cut" and "Copy" option should be disabled for sensitive input fields, since it will be possible to retrieve the value by pasting it.
-If the sensitive input fields allow you to "Cut" or "Copy" the values, it fails this test.
+Navigate to a screen in the app that has input fields that take sensitive information, such as a username, password, or credit card number.
+Enter a value and double tap on the input field.
+If the "Select," "Select All," and "Paste" options show up, tap on "Select" or "Select All"; you should be allowed to "Cut," "Copy," "Paste," or "Define."
+The "Cut" and "Copy" options should be disabled for sensitive input fields; otherwise, someone could retrieve the input value by pasting it.
+If the sensitive input fields allow you to "Cut" or "Copy" the values, the app fails this test.

-Needle can be used to monitor for sensitive data written to the clipboard on jailbroken devices.
-The following Needle module should be launched to start passive monitoring of the clipbard, any clipboard data will be written to the specified output file:
+You can use Needle to check for sensitive data written to the clipboard on jailbroken devices.
+Launch the following Needle module to start passively monitoring the clipboard (all clipboard data will be written to the specified output file):

 ```
 [needle] > use dynamic/monitor/pasteboard